 - Refresh the affected target environment from the Delphix engine.
 This will reestablish the connection.

-From Delphix Engine 220.127.116.11 onwards, a call to Delphix Support is required to help reestablish the iSCSI connection.
+From Delphix Engine 220.127.116.11 onwards, a case to Delphix Support is required to help reestablish the iSCSI connection.

 The issue is fully resolved in Delphix Engine 18.104.22.168, and later releases.